OverlayPlugin/docs/faq/README.md

 Go to the OverlayPlugin tab.
 It'll tell you more about the file it tried to download.
 You'll be able to retry the download or manually download the required file there.

-If you're still having issues updating, make sure you are using the new OverlayPlugin fork, and not the ngld or hibiyasleep version.

 ### OverlayPlugin complains that Newtonsoft.Json is outdated

 Go to your ACT folder (that's where your `Advanced Combat Tracker.exe` is) and delete `Newtonsoft.Json.dll`.
 That file isn't part of ACT and most likely ended up there as part of a plugin.
 Please install plugins in `%AppData%\Advanced Combat Tracker\Plugins` or sub folders to avoid issues like this.